 DLPs can be a component of a CASB or a standalone solution that provides tools and rules to secure sensitive data by reducing/eliminating the risk of data exfiltration, whether by malicious actors or internal resources.

 These tools can be used separately or as part of a broader security stack.
 They can be used throughout the organization or in specific areas, such as SAST, for development.

-Developers are under tremendous pressure to get code out the door as soon as possible.
-They may take shortcuts or simplify access across tools by using a single easy-to-remember password or rotating passwords in an easy-to-guess pattern.
+Developers are pressured to get code out the door as soon as possible.
+They may take shortcuts or simplify access across tools using a single easy-to-remember password or rotating passwords in an easy-to-guess pattern.